Taos County man arrested in girlfriend's fatal shooting

 Rael was charged with aggravated battery against a household member, battery, interference with communication and driving with a suspended license.
 But the counts were dismissed in July at Davis' request, records show.

-State prosecutors filed a request in court Friday seeking to have Rael held in jail until his trial.
+State prosecutors filed a request in court Friday seeking to have Rael jailed until his trial.